adithyarao3103/adithyarao3103/README.md

 # 💫 About Me:
 - 👋 Hi, I’m Adithya
 - 👀 I am a physics student who is also amazed by the capabilities of a man-made machine that knows nothing but 0s and 1s.
-- 🌱 I’m currently learning Monte Carlo Simulations and Lattice QFT
+- 🌱 I’m currently working on Monte Carlo Simulations for Lattice Quantum Field Theories
+- 💞️ I’m looking to collaborate on Lattice Simulations and python development
 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/rao__adithya)